Your complete guide to celebrating this holiday weekend in NYC with your family

 KidTripster Tip: If you have little ones, leave the stroller behind.
 It’s crowded, making it tough to navigate.
 And with so many people and barricades in front of them, your kid won’t see much by sitting down.

 The Nutcracker ballet has become a true New York City holiday classic.
 And while you will find several different interpretations all around NYC, none is more famous than George Balanchine’s The Nutcracker at Lincoln Center.
 This magical production is truly a must-see at least once in your life.
 No one does it better than the New York City Ballet.
 You will be swept away by the grace and beauty of this timeless classic and the flawless dancers that bring it to life.
 The season opens the day after Thanksgiving.
 Know that this two-hour production is really not recommended for young children.
-Cost: $35-$250.
+Cost: Tickets start at $40.

 Radio City Music Hall Christmas Spectacular

 If the New York Ballet’s The Nutcracker seems too stuffy, then this show is for you.
 As far as NYC holiday bucket-list items go, watching the Rockettes at Radio City Music Hall is usually right up there with seeing the Macy’s Thanksgiving Day Parade.
 Along with the parade, the annual Radio City Music Hall Christmas Spectacular (literally) kicks off the holiday season in the city.
 A holiday tradition since 1933, this show, set to original music with some classic Christmas tunes thrown in, stars Santa himself along with the Rockettes, the high-kicking dance troupe known for their chorus line.
 It’s a show that’s sure to get you in the spirit.
-Cost: $46-$215.
+Cost: Tickets start at $35.

 Holiday window walk